btford/karma-runner.github.com/src/content/0.6/plus/02-travis.md

+pageTitle: Travis CI
+menuTitle: Travis CI

 [Travis CI] is a popular continuous integration service that integrates with your [Github] repository to automatically run your tests when code is pushed.
 Integration is done by adding a simple [YAML] file to your project root; Travis and Github take care of the rest.
-Travis results will appear in your Github pull requests and your history is available on their control panel.
+Whenever tested, the Travis results will appear in your Github pull requests and your history will be available within their control panel.
 This article assumes you already have Travis account.

 ## Configure Travis